trentgill/STM32_Cube_F3/Projects/STM32F303ZE-Nucleo/Examples/TIM/TIM_OCActive/readme.txt

   TIM1_CH4 delay = CCR4_Val/TIM1 counter clock = 125 ms
   so the TIM1 Channel 4 generates a signal with a delay equal to 125 ms.

-  The delay correspond to the time difference between PA.05 rising edge and TIM1_CHx signal rising edges.
+  The delay correspond to the time difference between PB.00 rising edge and TIM1_CHx signal rising edges.
+  STM32 board LED can be used to monitor the example status:
+  - LED1 turns ON if example is OK.
+  - LED2 toggles slowly in case of error.

 @note Delay values mentioned above are theoretical (obtained when the system clock frequency
       is exactly 64 MHz).
 Since the generated system clock frequency may vary from one board to another observed